 |Lyra (& mouse-Pan) and Iorek Byrnison|

 Lyra Belacqua.
 Lyra Silvertongue.
 Lyra and her dæmon Pantalaimon (Pan).
 I have journeyed with countless people in my Fantasy readings and, even compared to Tolkien's Gandalf and Bilbo, Lyra has a earned a very special, almost sacred place in my heart.
-She, unlike Éowyn and in many ways Hermione, is just an ordinary school.
+She, unlike Éowyn and in many ways Hermione, is just an ordinary girl.
 Rambunctious, hardly studious (despite growing up at a College), and with a brave heart the size of the sun and just as warm.
 Neither royal nor bookish yet feisty and clever, Lyra is arguably one of the most fascinating uses of a female protagonist because she is fighting against powers that want to teach her to hate her body and deny an essential part of her soul; the feminine/maternal soul.
 Like Miss Granger she has nothing to prove yet, unlike her, Lyra has no racial prejudice to contend with.
 Rather, Lyra is the simple and clever person who resists the notion that adults have all the power and that anyone can tell another how to think or behave.
-Her loyalty is simply to her friends and the truth; to common decency/morality: swearing she will rescue agemate Roger and fighting ice and church and death itself to do so, mastering the Alethiometer to cut through the web of deception entangling her world.
+Her loyalty is simply to her friends and the truth; to common decency/morality: swearing she will rescue her friend Roger and fighting ice and church and death itself to do so, all the while mastering the Alethiometer to cut through the web of deceptions entangling her world.
 "You said I was a warrior.
 You told me that was my nature, and I shouldn’t argue with it.
 Father, you were wrong.
 I fought because I had to.
 I can’t choose my nature, but I can choose what I do.
 And I will choose, because now I’m free."
 I said of Hermione that, unlike Éowyn, Miss Granger is someone who ordinary girls (and boys too, for that matter) can look up to without craning their necks quite so high.
 This is even more true for Lyra because while Hermione's level of smarts is rare, Lyras are by Pullman's own admission quite common.
 Lyra is truly a normal girl thrust into an extraordinary/cosmic conflict and people can look up to her yet remain at eye-level.
 "Wow, I am a lot like her and look what she did!"
 That is what makes her special and so, so dear to her readers.
 I would say more, about how the end of her story reshaped my heart and helped define the principles of good writing I still cherish, but to do so would reveal a spoiler so vast as to transcend the Multiverse.

 |Tarma (sitting), Kethry (standing), Warrl (the wolf thing)|